-This feature allows you to customize the feedback received when locking or unlocking your vehicle with the remote keyless entry transmitter.
+If your vehicle has this feature, it allows you to customize the feedback received when locking or unlocking your vehicle with the remote keyless entry transmitter.

-Mode 1: Both Features Off (Remote lock and unlock confirmation are disabled.)
+Mode 1: Both Features Off.
+Remote lock and unlock confirmation are disabled.

 Mode 2: Exterior Lamps Flash Only